firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 - int await() throws InterruptedException, BrokenBarrierException
 - int await(long wait, TimeUnit tu) throws InterruptedException, BrokenBarrierException, TimeoutException

-The first form waits until all the threads have reached the barrier point.
-The second form waits only for the period of time specified by wait.
+    - The first form waits until all the threads have reached the barrier point.
+    - The second form waits only for the period of time specified by wait.
 The units represented by wait are specified by tu.
-Both forms return a value that indicates the order that the threads arrive at the barrier point.
+    - Both forms return a value that indicates the order that the threads arrive at the barrier point.
 The first thread returns a value equal to the number of threads waited upon minus one.
 The last thread returns zero.

-Here is an example that illustrates CyclicBarrier.
-It waits until a set of three threads has reached the barrier.
-When that occurs, the thread specified by BarAction executes.

-The output is shown here.
-(The precise order in which the threads execute may vary.)
 A CyclicBarrier can be reused because it will release waiting threads each time the specified number of threads calls **`await()`**.
-For example, if you change **`main()`** in the preceding program so that it looks like this:

-the following output will be produced.
-(The precise order in which the threads execute may vary.)
-As the preceding example shows, the CyclicBarrier offers a streamlined solution to what was previously a complicated problem.

 ---